Danvil/edvstools/README.md

 ## Troubleshooting

-#### I can not display event files
+#### I can not open event files

-Event files are a binary dump.
+Event files are binary files.
 Use ConvertEvents to generate a TSV file.
+The binary file format is simply a binary dump of an array of edvs_event_t.

-#### I can not get correct timestamps
+#### I do not get correct timestamps

 Make sure you use the correct URI option dtsm (see URI format below).
 Make sure you escape the `&` sign as `\&` when entered in a linux terminal!

-#### I get a lot of "Error in high bit!
-Skipping a byte"
+#### I get "Error in high bit!
+Skipping a byte" and my events look strange

 Make sure that your edvs firmware uses the expected event file format.
 The current version of libEdvs expects the format `1yyyyyyy pxxxxxxx` (the test bit is 1!).
 See Edvs/edvs.c at line 549.